NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **replace**

 > Finds and replaces specific text in targeted element(s).
 Note that the Default Text must match the text that is being replaced.
+The search is done without case sensitivity.

 **EXAMPLE:**